home-assistant/example-custom-config/custom_components/example_light/README.md

 # Awesome Lights

-This integration shows how you would go ahead and integrate a phyisical light into Home Assistant.
+This integration shows how you would go ahead and integrate a physical light into Home Assistant.

 If you use this integration as a template, make sure you tweak the following places: